 Hundreds of adoring alumni, parents, and friends have contributed to this fund in Spike’s honor, which funds the new “Gummere Fellows” program and permanently endowed “The Gummere Admissions Fund.”
 Click here to read more about this initiative.

 Brown Hall Renovation and Expansion

-The renovation and expansion of Young Hall, once known to many as College Hall, will be renamed Brown Hall.
-The building will feature contemporary new classrooms and student spaces designed for twenty-first century teaching and learning, as well as a state-of-the-art addition that will double its size.
-This investment in a 21st century academic facility will give Lake Forest College students access to modern spaces consistent with current pedagogy, research, and interdisciplinary collaborations.
-Your support will give all of our students an invaluable edge as they pursue their careers.
+The renovation and expansion of Young Hall, once known as College Hall, will soon be renamed Brown Hall upon renovation completion.
+It will feature contemporary new classrooms and student spaces designed for 21st-century teaching and learning, as well as a state-of-the-art addition that will double its size.

 Anti-Racist and Diversity Initiatives

 The Board of Trustees endorsed an initiative to raise funds to add new positions for faculty of color.
 In making this endorsement, the Board recognized:

 - We have fewer faculty of color as a proportion of total faculty than students of color as a proportion of the total student body.